Double the disciplines, double the perspective

 With master’s degrees in French and Psychology, Dominique Louër aims to understand language disorders in bilingual speakersBy Kaitlin O'Brien Faculty of Arts

-Dominique Louër (MA ’19) has a lot to celebrate during upcoming fall convocation.
-She’s completed not one but two back-to-back master’s degrees in the Faculty of Arts.
-Louër earned her Master of Arts (MA) in French Studies, with a specialization linguistics in 2019, and this year she completed a Master of Applied Science (MASc) in Developmental and Communication Science in the Department of Psychology.
+Dominique Louër (MA ’19) had a lot to celebrate during fall 2020 convocation.
+She’d completed not one but two back-to-back master’s degrees in the Faculty of Arts.
+Louër earned her Master of Arts (MA) in French Studies, with a linguistic specialization in 2019, and in 2020 she completed a Master of Applied Science (MASc) in Developmental and Communication Science in the Department of Psychology.

 While it may seem unusual for a student to pursue graduate studies in two seemingly different disciplines like French and Psychology, there is a lot of overlap between the fields involving language research.